Loss of smell (anosmia)

 What is anosmia?

-Without a sense of smell, as well as not being to identify scents, you may find that food tastes bland or that it’s hard for you to tell foods apart.
+Without a sense of smell, as well as not being able to identify scents, you may find that food tastes bland or that it’s hard for you to tell foods apart.
 This can lead to a loss of interest in food, which in extreme cases can lead to poor nutrition, weight loss and even depression.

 Anosmia is a common side effect of many conditions that cause irritation and congestion in the nose, such as: